jayavgune18/project1/README.md

 # project1
-this is a project for git and githup
+this is a project for git and githup.